ireneo-cobarjr/vite-plugin-envka/README.md

 - Validate environment variables at Vite build and dev server startup
 - TypeScript type generation (env.d.ts)
 - Generate `.env.example` from schema
-- Supports Zod, Valibot, ArkType, Joi, built-in validator and any schema library that supports [standard-schema](https://github.com/standard-schema/standard-schema).
+- Supports only the built-in validator (envkaValidator).
 - Checking for unused and undeclared environment variables (not yet ready)

 ## Installation